Guide to the Collection

 Included are a Wigglesworth family genealogical chart, a newspaper article discussing the ancestry of Edward Wigglesworth (b.
 1840), and a narrative genealogy of the Wigglesworth family.

 Included in this subseries is The Doctrine of Reprobation, a published version of the 1763 Harvard lectures of Edward Wigglesworth (1693-1765), the first Hollis Professor of Divinity at Harvard University.
-Also included is a 1988 biography of Sarah Hyde, daughter of Edward Wigglesworth and Sarah Rackemann Wigglesworth, created by her children.
+Also included is an 1883 playbill from Boston's Park Theatre and a 1988 biography of Sarah Hyde, daughter of Edward Wigglesworth and Sarah Rackemann Wigglesworth, created by her children.
 The biography contains family reminiscenses and photographs.

 Materials Removed from the Collection